-We’ve had the pleasure of designing and planting some easy maintenance edible gardens for lovely clients who wanted to grow their own lunch; and teaching others that growing your own fruit doesn’t need to be costly or time consuming or a chore.
+We’ve had the pleasure of creating easy maintenance edible gardens for lovely clients who wanted to grow their own lunch.

 So we thought that sharing a few tips for how to manage your own easy maintenance edible garden might be helpful.